ashuc29/yousicianPlaybook/README.md

 -   **ClearAll for Search**: Clear Search: Instantly clear the search field with a single tap, improving usability for mobile users.
 -   **ClearAll for Filter**: Clear Search: Instantly clear the search field with a single tap.

+## API retry handling

+-  The mock API is intentionally "flaky" and will randomly fail to simulate real-world network issues.
+To manage this, the application automatically retries failed requests up to 4 times.
+This system uses "exponential backoff," waiting progressively longer between each attempt to ensure the app remains stable and resilient.

+-  This retry logic is implemented within the API service functions (e.g., getSongs and handleRequest) located in `src/api` folder.

 ## Tech Stack

 -   **Frontend**: React, Create React App